 Step 2: Flash-Freeze on a Baking Sheet

-Line a baking sheet with parchment and arrange the cooled muffins in a single layer without touching.
-Slide the tray into the freezer for one to three hours until each muffin is firm and frozen solid on the outside.
+Single layer, not touching, parchment underneath.
+Into the freezer for one to three hours until each muffin is fully firm.
+This is the step I skipped for years and the one that made the biggest difference.
 This quick-freeze step keeps them from sticking together and dramatically reduces the frost that forms on the surface during long-term storage.

 - For maximum protection: Wrap each muffin individually in plastic wrap or foil, then place the wrapped muffins in a freezer bag or airtight container, pressing out as much air as possible.